Retirement party decoration ideas, themes, fun activities and creative gifts

 Present a Retirement Money Tree

+I have an inexpensive fun retirement party gift idea that actually uses real money!
 When my dad retired, his friends made him a money tree.
 They took a branch that had many smaller branches on it and "planted" it in a pretty pot.
 They then took one, five and ten dollar bills and folded them into bows and leaves.
 They then attached the bows and leaves to the branch.
 As the grand finale to his party, they presented him with a "money tree."
 My dad retired years ago and I still remember that money tree.

 Take the Next Step: